isprojects/mstform/README.md

 ## What's going on in the example?

+First we define a MST model `M`, which defines a string property `foo`.
+Next we define a form for that model.
+We pass the model definition as the first argument to the `Form` constructor.

 A form needs to define fields for entries you want to expose in the form.
-You need to provide the first argument, a converter.
+Each `Field` needs a converter.
 The converter specifies how to turn a raw value as input by a user into a value you want to store in our MST model instance.
-This can do validation itself -- `converters.number` for instance makes sure that only numbers are accepted, not other text.

-The second argument are options for the field.
+Here we use `converters.string`, a simple string, which is also stored as a string.
+That's not a very fancy converter.
+A more complex converter would be `converters.number`, which converts the input string into a number, and does some validation to make sure that only numbers can be entered into the form.

+The field definition also takes a number of options.
+The option we specify here is a validation function.
 You can provide additional validator functions in a list.
-A validation function should return a string in case of a validation error, or return `false`, `null` or `undefined` if there is no error.
+If the validation function returns a string, that is the text of the validation error and the validation has failed -- the entered value is not stored in the underlying model instance.
+If the validation is successful, the function should return `false`, `null` or `undefined`; not returning any value is a successful validation.

-We define a special `InlineError` component that can display error text.
-Your UI component library have a nicer component that helps to display errors -- antd for instance has `Form.Item`.
+We define a simple `InlineError` component that can display error text.
+Your UI component library probably has a nicer component that helps to display errors -- Ant Design for instance has `Form.Item`.

+We then define a `MyForm` component that actually displays the form.
+To display a form we need to initialize its _form state_.
+We create the form state with `form.state` and store it on `this` in the constructor.

+The form state maintains form-related state, such as errors to display.
+It also can take state specific configuration (for instance how to save the form), but in this case we don't supply any.

+The form state needs a MST instance; this is the MST instance that you modify with the form.
+When the user changes the form and it passes validation, the MST instance is directly updated.

-We then define `MyForm` to display the form.
-We create the form state and store it on `this` in the constructor.
-Here we get `o` from the global scope, but typically the object to edit in the form comes in as a prop, and we can access it here.
+Here the MST instance is `o` from the global scope. but typically the object to edit in the form comes in as a prop, and we can access it here.

 Then in `render` we retrieve the field accessor for the `foo` field.
-This has everything we need: `error` to show the current error, `raw` for the raw value, and `handleChange` for an onChange handler.
+This has everything we need: `error` to show the current error, and `inputProps` for the input component.

 I've enabled `ts-check` on top.
 If you're using vscode you can see it reflect the correct types -- it knows raw is a string, for instance.
 This